panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 ## 2. Jotai atoms

-The piece of state in jotai is organized in an atom.
+A piece of state in `jotai` is represented by an *atom*.
 An atom accepts an initial value, be it a primitive type like a number, string, or more complex structures like arrays and objects.

 ```javascript
 import { atom } from 'jotai';